dansmyers/PredictiveModeling/Sprin-2-Regression/Deliverables/README.md

 *View of Canberra*

-Let's return to the `weather` data set, which recorded meteorological observations from a weather station in Canberra.
+Let's return to the `weather` data set, which recorded meteorological observations from weather stations in Australia.

 Suppose we're interested in whether it will rain today using the features corresponding to the weather measurements at 9 AM.
 Write an R script that builds a logistic regression model for carrying out this task.
 Your model should do the following: